Exhore/Lesser/README.md

 Lesser is a web application focused on summarizing youtube content in a matter of seconds.
 The idea is simple: You want to know about the main ideas of a video, or what the video is about.
 Or you simply want a summary of the information the speaker is trying to convey without ads and without interruptions, powered by AI.

-Here's how:
-* You choose a URL of a youtube video and paste it in the input box of the website.
-* A connection is established with the OpenAI API and Youtube to collect the subtitles of the videos, process them to summarize them and deliver them to you.
-* In less than 5 seconds, you have your summary ready.:smile:

 This application is a SPA.
 It runs on InertiaJS technology, which is a 'glue' between the front-end and back-end (vue + laravel).
 This makes the program feel responsive and fast.

 Theres a list of characteristics of this app